British Armed Forces: Cold War

 The Vulcan Bomber was the mainstay of Britain's airborne nuclear capability for much of the Cold War.

 Post–Second World War economic and political decline, as well as changing attitudes in British society and government, were reflected by the armed forces' contracting global role, and later epitomised by its political defeat during the Suez Crisis (1956).
 Reflecting Britain's new role in the world and the escalation of the Cold War (1947–1991), the country became a founding member of the NATO military alliance in 1949.
 Defence Reviews, such as those in 1957 and 1966, announced significant reductions in conventional forces, the pursuement of a doctrine based on nuclear deterrence, and a permanent military withdrawal east of Suez.
 By the mid-1970s, the armed forces had reconfigured to focus on the responsibilities allocated to them by NATO.
 The British Army of the Rhine and RAF Germany consequently represented the largest and most important overseas commitments that the armed forces had during this period, while the Royal Navy developed an anti-submarine warfare specialisation, with a particular focus on countering Soviet submarines in the Eastern Atlantic and North Sea.

-While NATO obligations took increased prominence, Britain nonetheless found itself engaged in a number of low-intensity conflicts, including a spate of insurgencies against colonial occupation.
-However the Dhofar Rebellion (1962–1976) and The Troubles (1969–1998) emerged as the primary operational concerns of the armed forces.
+While NATO obligations took increased prominence, Britain nonetheless found itself engaged in several low-intensity conflicts, including a spate of insurgencies against colonial occupation.
+However, the Dhofar Rebellion (1962–1976) and The Troubles (1969–1998) emerged as the primary operational concerns of the armed forces.
 Perhaps the most important conflict during the Cold War, at least in the context of British defence policy, was the Falklands War (1982).